Esteradfi/Esteradfi/README.md

 ### :man_technologist: About Me :
 I'm a Frontend Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Russia.
-In 10 years, I see myself as a team leader, although so far I'm only a junior ;)

 In my free time, I go to meetups of Frontend communities and IT forums, read fiction and professional literature, articles on habr and other forums , I read thematic chats and channels in Telegram.